preignition/program-user-guide/faq/md/README.md

 * `wrap` is a user defined class (defined in the `<style>` tag) that sets the gap between elements
 * `box` is a user defined class (defined in the `<style>` tag) that sets colors and margins
 * `show-when-signlanguage` and `show-when-easyread` are pre-defined convenience class that shows or hide the content depending on the accessibility mode
-* `lite-youtube` is a web-component that displays a youtube video
+* `lapp-youtube` is a web-component that displays a youtube video
 * `div` is an HTML tag that creates a box

 ### More information